JMGitter/sql-from-scratch/README.md

 Welcome to my personal **SQL learning repository**, where I practice and showcase everything from **basic SELECT queries** to **advanced Snowflake features**.

 This repo is designed as a **learning roadmap** and **portfolio** for job applications in data engineering, analysis, and database development.
+Although I have 2 years of SQL experience at Accenture, this repository is a personal refresher project where I revisit concepts from the ground up, document learnings, and practice real-world exercises to strengthen my SQL skills.

 ---